Leadership in Special & Inclusive Education (Graduate Certificate)

 This certificate program prepares graduates to advance the rights of all students and confront biases about individuals and groups, including how those translate into identification and categorization of students.
 Program students will learn to identify and overcome the challenges of translating special education policies into socially just practice.
 The certificate requires completion of 4 specific courses.

-In order to enroll in the online graduate certificate, a Bachelor’s degree is required.
+In order to be admitted to the online graduate certificate, a Bachelor’s degree is required.

 Note the Leadership in Special & Inclusive Education Graduate Certificate program does not lead to a teacher license or endorsement in the state of Kansas.
 Students seeking initial licensure or an endorsement to an existing license must review their individual state licensure requirements with the appropriate licensing or regulatory authorities prior to enrolling.